 From Tope Danda you get the first glimpse of Mount Everest.
 Walking past chortens (Buddhist shrines), mani walls inscribed with Buddhist mantras and awe inspiring Himalayan scenery, you finally reach Namche Bazaar.
 The settlement is set like a spectacular amphitheatre cut deep into the mountains.
 Overnight in Namche Bazaar.

-Stay in Namche for acclimatisation.
+Stay in Namche for acclimatization.
 Namche is the main trading hub in the Khumbu region.
 Here you will find ATM booths, budget as well as high-end mountain lodges, bakeries, cyber cafes and restaurants.

 The village is home to the first school in the Khumbu Region, established by late Sir Edmund Hillary.
 Khumjung’s other claim to fame is its monastery which houses the scalp of a Yeti, the abominable snowman.
 Overnight in Namche Bazaar.